plioi/plioi.github.io/_posts/2013-09-27-a-swiss-army-katana.md

 Your own convention wouldn't have to be attribute-based.
 All that Fixie cares about is that you provide it some `Func<MethodInfo, IEnumerable<object[]>>`.
 That's a mouthful, so let's break it down:

-  1. Parameters(&#8230;) accepts a function that explains what inputs to use for any given test method.
+  1. Parameters(...) accepts a function that explains what inputs to use for any given test method.
   2. Your function is given the MethodInfo that describes a single test method.
   3. Your function yields any number of object arrays.
   4. Each object array that you yield represents a single call to the test method.
 If the method takes in 3 parameters, your arrays better have 3 values with corresponding types.